OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

-This document details the creation of an expanding card using only CSS.
-No JavaScript is required!
-This effect uses CSS transitions and pseudo-elements to achieve a clean, smooth expansion when the card is hovered over.
-We'll be leveraging pure CSS3 for this effect.
+This document details how to create an expanding card effect using only CSS.
+This effect is achieved without JavaScript, relying solely on CSS transitions and pseudo-elements.
+The card expands vertically to reveal hidden content when hovered over.

 **Description of the Styling:**

-The card starts in a compact state.
-On hover, the card expands to reveal more content hidden initially.
-The expansion utilizes a smooth transition to enhance the user experience.
-A subtle shadow is added for depth and visual appeal.
+The styling uses a combination of techniques:

+* **Pseudo-elements (`::before` and `::after`):**  These are used to create the visual effect of the expanding card.
+The `::before` element represents the initial, compact card, while the `::after` element contains the expanding content.
+* **Transitions:**  Smooth transitions are applied to the `max-height` property to create the animation effect.
+* **Overflow:** The `overflow: hidden;` property is used to initially hide the content of the expanding card.
+* **Flexbox:** The flexbox layout model is used for easy vertical alignment.

 **Full Code:**